 Remote Data Access

 Healthcare organizations employ hundreds, if not thousands, of personnel.
 This not only includes direct hirees, but contractors as well.
-This creates a sprawling IT infrastructure with sensitive information spread across data centers, the cloud, file servers, storage, smartphones, laptops, medical tablets, computers, and more.
+This creates a sprawling IT infrastructure with sensitive information spread across data centers, the cloud, file servers, storage, smartphones, laptops, medical grade tablets, computers, and more.
 Unfortunately, this creates yet more entry points for hackers.

 Work Overload